-First appointments usually last one to two hours.
-You will spend about one hour with your physician.
-The rest of your visit may involve checking in, being escorted to an exam room and getting settled in there, meeting other members of your team and setting up your next appointments.
+Your first appointment usually takes one to two hours.
+You will spend about one hour with your doctor.
+The rest of your visit may involve checking in, going to an exam room and getting settled in there, meeting other members of your team and setting up your next appointments.
 Here is what you can expect to happen.

 Before you leave, we will make sure you know what is going to happen next and how you can reach us if you have questions later.
 We will also schedule your next visit.